natsyam/Comparative_genomics/Genome_level/README.md

 ---

-### Visualization of GC-content, Genes and Repeat Density Using Circos
+### Visualization of GC-content, Genes and Repeat Density using Circos

 To gain a holistic view of the genome organization, Circos tool was used to visualize the distribution of GC-content, genes, and repeat density in *A. arenosa*.